Foster Care

 • References and background checks

-It might seem like a lot, but it is all to make sure that the child will have a good home with the right parents.
+It might seem like a lot.
+However, this process ensures the child will have a good home with the right parents.

 The matching process is another method for organizations to ensure a nurturing and supportive home that aligns with the child's needs.
 The goal is to find a family that can provide a loving and stable home, helping the child thrive.